Charles XII of Sweden: Death

-While in the trenches close to the perimeter of the fortress on 11 December (30 November Old Style), 1718, Charles was struck in the head by a projectile and killed.
+While in the trenches close to the perimeter of the fortress on 30 November (11 December New Style), 1718, Charles was struck in the head by a projectile and killed.
 The shot struck the left side of his skull and exited from the right.
 He died instantly.

 The definitive circumstances around Charles's death remain unclear.
 Despite multiple investigations of the battlefield, Charles's skull and his clothes, it is not known where and when he was hit, or whether the shot came from the ranks of the enemy or from his own men.
 There are several hypotheses as to how Charles died, though none have strong enough evidence to be deemed true.
 Although there were many people around the king at the time of his death, there were no known witnesses to the actual moment he was hit.
 A likely explanation has been that Charles was killed by Dano-Norwegians as he was within reach of their guns.
 There are two possibilities that are usually cited: that he was killed by a musket shot, or that he was killed by grapeshot from the nearby fortress.

-More theories claim he was assassinated: One is that the killer was a Swedish compatriot and asserts that enemy guns were not firing at the time Charles was struck.
+More theories claim he was assassinated: one is that the killer was a Swedish compatriot and asserts that enemy guns were not firing at the time Charles was struck.
 Suspects in this claim range from a nearby soldier tired of the siege and wanting to put an end to the war, to an assassin hired by Charles's own brother-in-law, who profited from the event by subsequently taking the throne himself as Frederick I of Sweden, that person being Frederick's aide-de-camp, André Sicre.
 Sicre confessed during what was claimed to be a state of delirium brought on by fever but later recanted.
-It has also been suspected that a plot to kill Charles may have been put in place by a group of wealthy Swedes who would benefit from the blocking of a 17% wealth tax that Charles intended to introduce.
-In the Varberg Fortress museum there is a display with a lead filled brass button – Swedish – that is claimed by some to be the projectile that killed the king.
+Others suspect a plot to kill Charles by a group of wealthy Swedes who would benefit from blocking a 17% wealth tax that Charles intended to introduce.
+The Varberg Fortress museum displays a lead-filled brass button of Swedish origin that some claim was the projectile that killed the king.